Executive Committee, Faculty and Supervisors

 Alison Kalfus, LCSW, is a FACTS supervisor, instructor, and senior staff member at ICP, in addition to being the co-director of the FACTS division.
-She is also a Faculty Advisor at the Fordham School of Social Services, and is in private practice in the West Village, where she sees couples, families, and individuals.
+She is also a former Faculty Advisor at the Fordham School of Social Services, and is in private practice where she sees couples, families, and individuals.
 Areas of specialization include couples work, pre-marital counseling, parenting, working with addictive tendencies, postpartum depression/anxiety, and women’s mental health throughout the lifecycle.

 Dr. Judith Friedman is the Founding Director of the Training Program of the Family and Couples Division (FACTS) of ICP.
 She continued to serve as Director for over twenty-five years, training hundreds of psychotherapists during this time.
-In addition, she has become a specialist in the treatment of trauma, supervising and teaching in the ICP Trauma Treatment Program in which she also serves as Clinical Coordinator.
+In addition, she formerly became a specialist in the treatment of trauma, supervising and teaching in the ICP Trauma Treatment Program in which she also served as Clinical Coordinator.
 Judith has an active private practice specializing in family/couples therapy and the treatment of trauma.

 Fran Hamburg, MS, MSW, LCSW

-Fran Hamburg M.S., MSW, LCSW Hunter College, M.S., Dance Movement Therapy Hunter College, Master of Social Work ICP- CSAB and FACTS training programs Certified EMDR Training: Emotionally Focused Therapy Fran has been in private practice working with families, couples and individuals for over twenty five years.
+Fran Hamburg M.S., MSW, LCSW Hunter College, M.S., Dance Movement Therapy Hunter College, Master of Social Work ICP- CSAB and FACTS training programs Certified EMDR Training: Emotionally Focused Therapy Fran has been in private practice working with families, couples and individuals for over thirty five years.
 A senior supervisor in the FACTS division, she has also been a clinical supervisor at Yeshiva university, Hunter College; instructor at NYU, Hunter College; and former eating disorder specialist at Columbia University.
 In addition, Fran’s extensive training in nonverbal therapies and experience as professional dancer with Alwin Nikolais and Murray Louis Companies and a Black Belt in Aikido, informs her clinical practice.